Bostanabad-Research-Group/GP-for-pde-solving/README.md

 The resulting model can solve PDE systems without any labeled data inside the domain and is particularly attractive because it $(1)$ naturally satisfies the boundary and initial conditions of a PDE system in arbitrary domains, and $(2)$ can leverage any differentiable function approximator, \eg deep NN architectures, in its mean function.

 ## Requirements
-We recommend installing the following packages via Anaconda.
+We recommend installing the following packages via Anaconda:
 - Python == 3.9.13
 - PyTorch == 1.12.0
 - CUDA >= 11.3